VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 ```
 ./rn
 ```
-To stop your model, you can press in the terminal ctrl+c for a linux or cmd+c for a mac.
+To stop your model, you can press in the terminal ctrl+c.
+In case that does not work on your mac, try cmd+c.

-## Running different models until Terminal Age Core Helium Burning (TACHeB)
+## B. Running different models until Terminal Age Core Helium Burning (TACHeB)

 ### Core helium burning without core overshooting